-When you bring home your bundle of joy, the first few days and even weeks, as a new family are exciting.
+When you bring home your bundle of joy, the first few days and even weeks, as a new family is exciting.
 And exhausting.
-You’re most likely not thinking about fitting in self-care if you have a newborn in the house.
+You’re most likely not thinking about how to practice self-care with a newborn in the house.

 Your days are filled with skin to skin, swaddling, around-the-clock feedings, searching symptoms on Google, squeezing mealtimes or showers in between feedings, and checking under their nose just to make sure they’re still breathing.

 Taking care of a teeny tiny human being is incredibly exhausting, leaving you very little time to take care of yourself.
-Which is exactly why self-care is still very much important.
+This is exactly why self-care is still very much important.

 Here are 10 ways you can exercise self-care with a newborn to make sure both mom and baby are covered.
 They’re brief, inexpensive and you don’t even have to leave the house if you don’t want to!